Nina Bishop, Violin, Director

-Nina graduated from Interlochen Arts Academy, the premier performing arts boarding school in the US, at the age of seventeen and subsequently attended the University of North Texas.
+Nina graduated from Interlochen Arts Academy, the premier performing arts boarding school in the US and subsequently attended the University of North Texas.
 Music festivals include Interlochen Arts Camp, Wethersfield Music Festival, Academie d'Ete de Nice, International School of Musical Arts, Manchester Music Festival and Oberlin Baroque Performance Institute.
-Nina has studied with Michele Auclair, Roland and Almita Vemos, Atis Bankas, Danwen Jiang, Ben Holland at the Royal Northern School of Music in England, Cynthia Roberts (Baroque violin) and Julia Bushkova at the University of North Texas.
+Nina has studied with Michele Auclair, Roland and Almita Vemos, Atis Bankas, Danwen Jiang, Ben Holland at the Royal Northern School of Music in England, Cynthia Roberts (Baroque violin), Daniel Stepner and Julia Bushkova at the University of North Texas.
 Her graduate studies were with Dana Mazurkevich and members of the Muir Quartet at Boston University.
-Notable concerts include performances with Sir David Wilcox, Graeme Jenkins, the Eroica Trio, Il Divo, Sarah McLachlan, Rod Stewart, Kanye West's Touch the Sky tour, Orchestra Sinfonica dell'Europa Unita, the Boston Early Music Festival and a nationally televised broadcast with Sheryl Crow.
-Regional groups include New Bedford Symphony, Rhode Island Philharmonic, Orchestra of Indian Hill, Plymouth Philharmonic, The Samuel Felsted Project, Marsh Chapel Collegium and the new Baroque orchestra of Boston, L'Academie.
-In addition to her private studio, Nina teaches at Apple Tree Arts in Grafton, MA.
-Nina founded Atlantic Strings in 2003.
+Notable concerts include performances with Sir David Wilcox, Graeme Jenkins, the Eroica Trio, Il Divo, Sarah McLachlan, Rod Stewart, Andrea Bocelli, Kanye West's Touch the Sky tour, Orchestra Sinfonica dell'Europa Unita, the Boston Early Music Festival and a nationally televised broadcast with Sheryl Crow.
+Nina performs regionally with the New Bedford Symphony, Vermont Symphony, Rhode Island Philharmonic, Orchestra of Indian Hill, Plymouth Philharmonic, The Samuel Felsted Project, Marsh Chapel Collegium and the new Baroque orchestra of Boston, L'Academie.
+Nina maintains a large private studio and teaches in the Somerville Public Schools.
+Nina founded Atlantic Strings in 2010.

 Andi Dhimitri, Piano